DevKingel/Blog/project_description.md

     -   **FID:** < 100ms
     -   **CLS:** < 0.1
 -   **SEO Strategy:**
-    -   **Server-Side Rendering (SSR):** All public pages (homepage, article pages, category/tag pages) will be server-rendered for fast initial load and full indexability by search engines.
+    -   **Server-Side Rendering (SSR):** All public pages (homepage, post pages, category/tag pages) will be server-rendered for fast initial load and full indexability by search engines.
     -   **Metadata:** Dynamic generation of `<title>`, `<meta description>`, and other relevant meta tags for each page.
-    -   **Structured Data:** Use of JSON-LD for rich snippets (e.g., for articles).
+    -   **Structured Data:** Use of JSON-LD for rich snippets (e.g., for posts).
     -   **Sitemap:** Automatic generation of `sitemap.xml`.

 ---